Marquez Callaway Player Prop Bets for NFL Week 13 | New Orleans vs. Dallas 12/2/2021

 Recent Performances

-- Callaway put together a 24-yard performance against the Bills last week on two catches while being targeted four times.
+- In last week's game against the Bills, Callaway was targeted four times and recorded two catches for 24 yards.

-- Callaway's five receptions (12 targets) have netted him 87 yards (29.0 ypg) and two touchdowns over his last three outings.
+- Callaway has 87 receiving yards on five catches (12 targets) with two touchdowns during his last three games, averaging 29.0 yards per game.

 Callaway's New Orleans Teammates